Skip to content

 ESC180: Introduction to Computer Programming

 99 little bugs in the code 99 little bugs 1 bug fixed, run it again 100 little bugs in the code Photo by Emile Perron on Unsplash ESC180 is an introductory computer programming course.
-The course is taught with the assumption that students have no prior experience in programming.
-Python will be the only programming … Read More
+The course is taught with the assumption that students have no prior programming experience.
+Python will be the only programming language used for this … Read More